yangchi/LCPractice/README.md

        	}
     }

-I won't even try to explain this in human langauges.
+I won't even try to explain this in human languages.
 The cold tells everything.
 It's just smart.

+There is another to do it.
+You can maintain two indices.
+One points to where to write the next red element, one points to where to write the next blue element.
+The former one starts from the beginning of the list, and the latter one starts from the end of the list.
+Then use another index to travel the list and swap with one of the two indices when run into red and blue.
+After one pass white will be in the middle.
+Check the c++ version of the code.

+Now what if you have N colors instead of just three?
+I was asked this in an interview.
+On my way home I realized, N = 1 + (N - 2) + 1.
+So handle two of them in the same way you handle red and blue in the 3-color case.
+Don't worry about the other N - 2 colors for now.
+After you take care of the first two colors, recursively take care the other N - 2.

 Spiral Matrix I and II
 ---------------------------